-The misunderstandings that from time to time occur between communities and the managers of electric-lighting companies will, to my mind, disappear entirely if the relations between the two are correctly founded on the basis of public control, with corresponding protection to the corporations operating this industry.
-More than 100 years ago, standing in front of… Continue reading
+The misunderstandings that from time to time occur between communities and the managers of electric-lighting companies will, to my mind, disappear entirely if the relations between the two are correctly founded on the basis of public control, with corresponding protection … Read More

 A rogue Supreme Court seems hellbent on establishing a corporate oligarchy.
 Congress can’t stop it.
 Every time Congress or state legislatures tries to curb the power of billionaires or mega corporations the Court slaps them down.
 Citizens United v.
 FEC, the recent Supreme Court decision that allowed corporations to spend unlimited sums of money to influence elections is only the most recent step in this process.
 There will be more.
 But the shocking decision may be sufficient to galvanize a political movement that can change the rules and ensure our democracy.